Kartekeya-Sharma/P-C-using-Python/README.md

 # P-C-using-Python

-Gives three possible numbers whose sum is equal to the input entered by the user.
+A program that takes an input from the user and finds three possible numbers whose sum is equal to the input.